ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 Moving this data into Hello extensions keeps the handshake compatible with TLS v1.2 as it doesn't change the order of messages.

-The client sends a list of *KeyShare* values, a value consisting of a named (EC)DH group and an ephemeral public key.
+The client sends a list of *KeyShareEntry* values, each consisting of a named (EC)DH group and an ephemeral public key.
 If the server accepts it must respond with one of the proposed groups and its own public key.
-If the server does not support any of the given key shares the client may try again with a different configuration or abort.
+If the server does not support any of the given key shares the server will request retrying the handshake or abort the connection with a fatal `handshake_failure` alert.

 **Authentication:** The Diffie-Hellman parameters itself aren't signed anymore, authentication will be a tad more explicit in TLS v1.3.
 The server sends a